 The Job of Creating Video Game Trailers

 Ray notes a better name for his job would be “In-Game Cinematographer.”
 When a client comes to Ayzenberg to help launch a new video game, Ray begins the process of writing a storyboard to create a compelling narrative that brings the game to life in a video trailer (similar to a new movie trailer).
 He considers the stand-out features of the game and how to reveal new characters.
 He also constructs a shot list of scenes that he needs to capture to tell his story.
+Some of these developers coming to Ray may even be relying on this trailer to help them get picked up by people like Xsolla (who you can click this link here now to learn more about) with a view to getting the funding that they will need to continue developing the game, or even to launch it into the gaming world.

 Using the computers that surround us, Ray has gamers sit in each chair and play the game.
 Supported by his storyboard and shot list, he directs each of the gamers on actions they need to take so he can grab the footage he needs.
 Like a orchestral conductor, he stands in the center of the room and commands the performance of multiple people.
 On a master computer, he controls an internal camera with a generic video game controller.
 Once he has the material recorded, the session is over and it’s time to splice together the trailer and overlay it with music.